• Skip to main content

 3. The Difference Between Reason 14 and Reason Rack 14

-On the subscription side (Reason+ / Reason Rack), the included devices become all 93, and every future device and content addition is covered as well.
-The higher-tier Reason+ additionally includes, as “Plus Access to”: unlimited AI stem separation, unlimited AI mastering, unlimited music distribution via LANDR, 1,800 sample credits, a plugin bundle worth $500, and additional plugins worth $1,500.
+With the subscriptions (Reason+ / Reason Rack), the device count rises to all 93 devices, and every device and content pack added in the future is included too.
+The higher-tier Reason+ adds, on top of that, a “Plus Access to” bundle: unlimited AI stem separation, unlimited AI mastering, unlimited music distribution via LANDR, 1,800 sample credits, a plugin bundle worth $500, and up to $1,500 worth of additional plugins.

-Which Should You Choose?
+Which One Should You Choose?

 4. Reason 14 New Feature Highlights

-① Track-centric workflow and the new “Track Panel”
+① Track-Centric Workflow and the New “Track Panel”

-⑤ [New device] RV-9 Reverb Station
+⑤ [New Device] RV-9 Reverb Station

-⑥ Additional content
+⑥ Additional Content

-• Player MIDI FX (13): Arpeggiators, chord generators, note converters, step sequencers and more.
-Player devices that generate and transform MIDI.
+• Player MIDI FX (13): Arpeggiators, chord generators, note converters, step sequencers and more — Player devices that generate and transform MIDI.

 Instruments | Recommended Picks

-Thor (Polysonic Synthesizer) — Perpetual-bundled
+Thor (Polysonic Synthesizer) — Perpetual

 Complex-1 (Modular Synthesizer) — Subscription